-This monthly home organization checklist will take you from January to December and provide a home organization project and resources and ideas of how you can get home home organized each month.
-By following this calendar, you can get your home organize dhte old fashioned way: working a little bit at a time, tackling big projects each month.
-If you need extra motivation to keep your house clutter free all year, you can combine this with the weekly organizing routine to keeop your home neat,... tidy and clutter free.
+When it comes to the big tasks, housekeeping can be simplified if you tackle one major thing a month.
+This monthly home organization checklist takes you from January to December, providing you with resources and ideas to keep your home in good working order throughout the year.
+Follow this calendar to get your home organized the old-fashioned way: working a little bit at a time while tackling one big project each month.
+If you need extra motivation to keep your house clutter-free all year, you can combine this with the weekly organizing routine to keep your home neat and tidy.

 01 of 12

-January means a fresh start, and I like to start with the biggest challenge in most homes: the closet.
+January means a fresh start, even in your home.
+Start with the biggest challenge in most homes: the closets.
+Though you may have lots of different closets, focus here on the closets that hold clothing.
+(Cleaning out your linen closet comes a little later in the year.)
 Whether you spend a few evenings a week or one entire Saturday on this task, you're going to feel like a new person when you're done.

 02 of 12